herbisey/Meta-Front-End-Developer/Course 1 - Introduction to Front-End Development/Week-3-UI-Frameworks/3.exercises/2.lab-working-with-bootstrap-components/README.md

             <h1>Our Menu</h1>
         </div>
         <div class="alert alert-info" role="alert">
-            Our resturaunt will be closed on New Year's Day
+            Our restaurant will be closed on New Year's Day
         </div>
     </div>
 </div>